Atem18/atemlire/_pages/about.md

 title: About
 layout: single
 permalink: "/about/"

 ---

-DevOps, Mtg player and novell writer.
+Hi there I am a DevOps, Mtg player, novell writer and you are in my personal website hosted on AWS.